England | Scotland | Wales | Northern Ireland | Ireland

 59–63 Grove RoadEastbourneEast Sussex, BN21 4TXTel: 01323 720606

-When the surgery is closed please ring NHS 111 or if an emergency 999.
+For urgent matters, when the surgery is closed, please ring NHS 111 or if an emergency 999.

 Please note that the practice does not complete the Medical Pro-forma in relation to any applications for a firearms/shotgun licence or renewal of a licence.